Abk2162/reTeach/README.md

   style="border-radius:12px; outline: none;"
 >
   Your browser does not support the video tag.
 You can
-  <a href="./demo_video.mp4">download and watch the demo video</a> instead.
+  <a href="./demo_video.mp4">download and watch the demo video</a> or
+  <a href="https://github.com/Abk2162/reTeach/raw/main/demo_video.mp4">view the raw file on GitHub</a> instead.
 </video>

-If the video does not appear on GitHub, open the link above to view it in the GitHub video player.
+If the video does not appear on GitHub, click the thumbnail or the raw link above to open it.
 For local viewing, place the file at `./demo_video.mp4` (repository root).

 ---